XZiar/RayRenderer/README.md

 Since C++/CLI is used for C# bindings, and multiple DLL hacks are token for DLL-embedding, it's Windows-only.

-For Windows-only parts, Windows SDK Target is `10.0.17763.0` and .Net Framework 4.7.2 needed for C# components.
+For Windows parts, Windows SDK Target is `10(latest)` and .Net Framework 4.7.2 needed for C# components.

 To use `xzbuild`, python3.6+ is required.